hhealing123/Object-Oriented-Programming-Challenge-Team-Profile-Generator/README.md

 ## Project Demonstration

 ## Final Thoughts
-By far I think this week's assignment was hardest compared to other week's assignments simply because I am not really familiar with using test driven development.
-In addition, I have encountered numerous errors when creating this project which mainly came from connecting and constructing functions.
-Although it was very challenging to complete this project, I definetely learned a lot and was quite fun solving issues that I had, such as putting missing pieces together, connect, and export/import modules.
+By far I think this week's assignment was the hardest compared to other week's assignments simply because I am not really familiar with using test driven development.
+In addition, I have encountered numerous errors when creating this project which mainly came from connecting files and constructing functions.
+However, testing the project was fairly easy since the terminal told me where exactly error occured.
+Although it was very challenging to complete this project, I definetely learned a lot and was quite fun solving issues that I had, such as putting missing pieces together, connecting, and export/import modules.
+I am planning to read all my codes again for this project so that I can better understand what exactly I did.

 ## Utilized Resources
 * [Path Location](https://stackoverflow.com/questions/7591240/what-does-dot-slash-refer-to-in-terms-of-an-html-file-path-location)